Maggie Lim: Career

 During World War II, Lim was a camp doctor at Endau Settlement in Johor, supporting the Malayan Peoples' Anti-Japanese Army.
 After the war, Lim was an obstetrician and public health official in Singapore.
 She worked for the Singapore Municipal Health Department at the Prinsep Street Infant Welfare Clinic, especially on promoting birth control awareness, addressing childhood infectious diseases, and expanding maternal and child clinic access.

 Lim was honorary medical officer of the Singapore Family Planning Association when it began in 1949.
 In early 1951, she was briefly detained with others, by the government, on charges of spreading Malayan Communist Party propaganda.
 In 1963, she became head of the maternal and child welfare department in the Ministry of Health.
 She was president of the Family Planning and Population Board, and an advisor to the Midwives' Council.
 She served on the Singapore Hospitals Board, and was an officer of the Singapore Paediatric Society.

 Later in her career, Lim was a professor of epidemiology and public health at the University of Hawai'i's East–West Center.
 While in Hawai'i, she served as vice president of Hawaii Planned Parenthood.

 Lim was a member of the Royal College of Surgeons and the Royal College of Physicians of London.

 Personal life

 Maggie Tan married another Queen's Scholar, political activist Lim Hong Bee.
-They had two daughters, including Patricia Lin, who became a television presenter in Singapore and later a professor in California.
+They had two daughters; Patricia Lin, a television presenter in Singapore and later a professor in California, and Gillian Lin, a graduate of the Royal College of Music, London who performed internationally as a concert pianist and recording artist for RCA.
 Lim died in Claremont, California.
 She was posthumously inducted into the Singapore Women's Hall of Fame in 2014.

 Singaporean playwright Stella Kon is Maggie Lim's grand-niece.

-Tribute

-On 14 March 2022, Google celebrated Dr Maggie Lim with a doodle.